venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/design-concepts.md

 ### Cloud Native Applications

-Cloud native apps are designed and built to exploit scale, elasticity, resiliency, and flexibility provided by in public, private, and hybrid clouds.
+Cloud native apps are designed and built to exploit scale, elasticity, resiliency, and flexibility provided by public, private, and hybrid clouds.

 - Usually designed as self contained services or microservices, packed as containers for portability, deployed to immutable infrastructure.
 - Microservices are the core of cloud native application architecture